top of page

 OUR MISSION AND VISION

-Promoting acceptance and understanding of Autism and Neurodiversity
+Promoting acceptance and understanding of Autism and Neurodivergence

 Our mission is to instill a Neurodiversity-affirming mindset in students, Autistic individuals, parents, and staff members about Autism through accepting and embracing the difference and empowering Autistic individuals.